petersohn/home_automation/README.md

 #### `dht`

 DHT11/21/22 temperature and humidity sensor.
-The first value is the temperature, measured in °C. The seconf value is the humidity, measured in %.
+The first value is the temperature, measured in °C. The second value is the humidity, measured in %.

 Parameters: